johanbrook/johanbrook.com/src/posts/2017-02-11-my-personal-gym-faq.md

 slug: my-personal-gym-faq
 date: 2017-02-11
 excerpt: "So I started going to the gym and wrote about my initial experiences in FAQ form, since it's easier writing dialogue as opposed to ranting by myself."
-keywords:
-    - gym
+tags:
-    - faq
+    - health
-    - satire
+    - random
 ---

 ### Hey man, you don't exactly look like a dude that has ever hit the gym before?